Reformers Soar in Pittsburgh Primaries, Opening New Chapter for Decarceral Efforts

 In Allegheny County primary elections, Pittsburgh-area Democrats nominated candidates for two key local posts who vowed transformative change, voting to oust the punitive, longstanding district attorney and selecting an anti-carceral Democratic socialist as county executive.

-In the Democratic primary for Allegheny County DA, public defender Matt Dugan beat incumbent Steven Zappala easily, with over 55 percent of the vote as of press time.
+In the Democratic primary for Allegheny County DA, public defender Matt Dugan beat incumbent Stephen Zappala easily, with over 55 percent of the vote as of press time.
 Dugan had focused his campaign largely on convincing more moderate suburban voters of the need to overhaul an office that has presided over vast inequalities in arrests and prosecutions, which disproportionately target majority-Black neighborhoods in the county.

 “From a criminal justice reform perspective, and more generally a social justice perspective, it tells me that more people from a broader swath of communities are starting to grasp that the criminal justice system is unfair, full of waste, and too often inhumane,” Rob Perkins, president of the progressive Allegheny Lawyers Initiative, told Bolts Tuesday night.
 “In other words, my suburban neighbors are starting to get it.”